TeslaRealm/TimeTracker/README.md

 # TimeTracker

-Utility to track tasks under user-defined and pre-defined categories
+This is a time tracking utility designed to manage and track tasks under various user-defined and pre-defined categories.
+At this current time (July 3rd, 2020), the utility